bankole7782/graphics143/README.md

 # graphics143

-build your own widgets (incomplete)
+a library that provides little functions with building your own widgets

-## Notes
-Each drawn object needs its own opengl program